dinhomathias/Amc/Hosting-your-bot.md

 ### Introduction
 You will need a VPS (or dedicated server) first.
-Check out the list at [Where to host Telegram Bots](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Where-to-host-Telegram-Bots#vps) if you don't have one already.
+Check out the list at [[Where to host Telegram Bots|Where-to-host-Telegram-Bots#vps]] if you don't have one already.

 ### First login
 Your login details should contain